-The scheme is designed to help disabled people who have severe mobility problems lead independent lives by knowing that when they reach a destination, either as a driver or passenger, they will be able to park near to a venue and therefore have easier access to the services they want to use.
+The Blue Badge scheme is designed to help disabled people who have severe mobility problems lead independent lives by knowing that when they reach a destination, either as a driver or passenger, they will be able to park near to a venue and therefore have easier access to the services they want to use.
 It isn’t to provide free parking.

 The Blue Badge parking concessions only allow badge holders to park on-street.
 They don’t apply to off-street privately operated car parks, such as supermarket car parks or on privately owned roads, such as those you find at airports.
 There may, however, be special concessions for badge holders in these areas and you should check for signs detailing these.
 It allows on-street, free parking without time restriction.

-ChargesThere is a £20 fee for a blue badge.
-We will contact you to let you know when your badge is approved and awaiting payment.
+ChargesThere is a £20 fee for a new Blue Badge and a reapplication.
+We will contact you to let you know when your badge is approved and how to pay.